 Any condition that impairs the ability to produce adequate amounts of tear film can result in dry eye.
 Some of the common causes of KCS include:

-- Immune-mediated diseases that damage the tear producing glands.
-The body's immune system attacks the cells that produce a portion of the tear film resulting in decreased production.
+- Immune-mediated diseases that damage the tear-producing glands.
+The body's immune system attacks the cells that produce a portion of the tear film, resulting in decreased production.
 This is thought to be an inherited disorder.

-- Systemic diseases, such as feline herpes virus infections.
+- Infections such as feline herpes virus.

 What are the clinical signs of dry eye?

 Most cats with KCS have painful, red, and irritated eyes.
 They may squint, blink excessively, or hold their eyes shut.
 The eyes have a dull, lusterless appearance due to corneal drying.
 There is often a thick, yellowish, mucoid discharge present because of the decrease in the watery component of the tear film.
 Corneal ulceration can also be present.

 In chronic cases, there may be a history of eye injury, ulcers, or conjunctivitis.
 These cats may develop corneal scarring called hyperpigmentation that can be seen on close observation.
 Corneal scarring often looks like a dark brown film covering the eyes.
 You may be able to see tiny blood vessels coursing across the cornea (neovascularization).
 Vision may be reduced if scarring is extensive.
 One or both eyes may be affected.

 Diagnosis is based on medical history, clinical signs, and decreased tear production tests.
 The most common tear production test is the Schirmer tear test (STT).
 This simple test uses a special wicking paper to measure the amount of tear film produced in one minute.
 Additional diagnostic tests may include corneal staining to check for corneal ulcers, intraocular pressure (IOP) to determine if glaucoma is present, and tear duct examination or flushing to ensure normal tear drainage.